zhk-lx/zhk-lx.github.io/_pages/about.md

   - /about.html
 ---

-I am Huikai Zhang (postdoctoral researc fellow) from the Institute of Biomechanics and Medical Engineering, Department of Engineering Mechanics, Tsinghua University.
-My research interests are biomechanics, biophysics, computational mechanics and structural optimization theory.
-Recent onging works are about the multicellular life design and digital organs design.
-I have awarded "China Postdoctoral Innovation Talent Support Program", "Shuimu Postdoctoral Fellow, Tsinghua University", "Qinghang Scholar, Tsinghua University".
-My academic page is [Google Scholar](https://scholar.google.com/citations?hl=en&user=l_1Pj34AAAAJ&view_op=list_works&sortby=pubdate); My superior is professor Xi-Qiao Feng [Google Scholar](https://scholar.google.com/citations?user=Hpg2NCcAAAAJ&hl=en).
+I am Huikai Zhang, a postdoctoral research fellow at the Institute of Biomechanics and Medical Engineering, Department of Engineering Mechanics, Tsinghua University.
+My research interests include biomechanics, biophysics, computational mechanics, and structural optimization theory.
+My recent ongoing work focuses on optimization design of multicellular life (e.g., organoids) and digital organs.

+I have been awarded the “China Postdoctoral Innovation Talent Support Program”, the “Shuimu Postdoctoral Fellowship” at Tsinghua University, and the “Qinghang Scholar” title at Tsinghua University.

+My academic profile can be found on [Google Scholar](https://scholar.google.com/citations?hl=en&user=l_1Pj34AAAAJ&view_op=list_works&sortby=pubdate), and my advisor is Professor Xi-Qiao Feng, whose profile is also available on [Google Scholar](https://scholar.google.com/citations?user=Hpg2NCcAAAAJ&hl=en).

-** Publications
+** Publications**
-#1.
-Hui-kai Zhang, Bowen Xu, Ziyao Jia, Bo Li, and Xi-Qiao Feng.
-(2024) Inverse design of three￾dimensional multicellular biobots with target functions.
+1. Hui-kai Zhang, Bowen Xu, Ziyao Jia, Bo Li, and Xi-Qiao Feng.
+(2024) Inverse design of three-dimensional multicellular biobots with target functions.
 Journal of the Mechanics and Physics of
 Solids 187:105634. (related to the design of organoids)
 2. Hui-Kai Zhang, Wei-Tong Chen, Shi-Hao Xu, Jian Wu, Bo Li, and Xi-Qiao Feng.
 (2023).
 Active topological phase transitions in high-order elastic topological insulators driven by pneumatic methods